-In August 2014, we entered into a sublease agreement, or the Sublease, with Araxes for office space for a monthly rent of \$4,680 per month.
-The Sublease includes rent escalation of 3% per year.
+In August 2014, we entered into a sublease agreement, or the Sublease, with Wellspring Biosciences, Inc. (formerly Wellspring Biosciences LLC), or Wellspring, a wholly owned subsidiary of our affiliated company Araxes for office space located on North Torrey Pines Road in La Jolla, California.
 The Sublease was amended effective September 1, 2014 to provide for a monthly rent of \$4,820 per month.
-In addition to the base monthly rent, we are obligated to pay for operating expenses, taxes, insurance, and utilities applicable to the subleased property.
-The Sublease will expire on August 30, 2016.
-We plan to extend the term of the Sublease.
+The Sublease includes rent escalation of 3.0% per year.
+In addition to the base monthly rent, we are obligated to pay for operating expenses, taxes, insurance and utilities applicable to the subleased property.
+Pursuant to the terms of the Sublease, as amended again in June 2016, the Sublease would have expired on October 31, 2019.
+In December 2016, we entered into a third amendment to Sublease pursuant to which the Sublease will expire on the later of (i) June 8, 2017 or (ii) seven days after the date on which Wellspring's landlord delivers the new subleased premises to Wellspring as described below.